yassirlaaouissi/EZEA/README.md

 # How to use?
 1. Download this repo
 2. chmod +x all .sh files in the folder, and in the folders folders.
-And in the folders folders folders folders folders.
+And in the folders folders folders ad neuseum
-3. The following steps are depending on the type of shell you are running.
-At the time of this writing old kali has bash, new kali has ZSH.
-This script is based on bash so please check which shell you have.
-Based on that follow the steps below:
+3. run the script
+4. profit?

 ## Execution